a-sit-plus/wallet-issuing-backend/README.md

 X-Auth-Token: c703200e-3a03-4157-beb8-ca0d550ba56b

 {
-  "challenge": "6j2a9M7P1J9bOUuGe5Tpto7Ylz+2DtbH54jdHh2YO/Y="
+  "challenge": "6j2a9M7P1J9bOUuGe5Tpto7Ylz+2DtbH54jdHh2YO/Y=",
+  "subject": "CN=Binding-random-value,O=Wallet",
+  "keyType": "EC"
 }
 ```

-Client creates a new key pair and a PKCS#10 certification request for the key pair, and includes its attestation statements (either Android Key Attestation or Apple App Attestation).
+Client creates a new key pair and a PKCS#10 certification request for the key pair (with the given `subject`), and includes its attestation statements (either Android Key Attestation or Apple App Attestation).

 Request from client (newlines for display purposes only):